 Boards notified all subsidy-accepting child care providers that the new automated attendance tracking system, which consists of KinderConnect, KinderSign, and KinderSmart, became available on May 17, 2023, and that automated attendance collection began on May 17, 2023, or as soon as the child care provider completed its setup.

-The updated guidance in this WD Letter establishes timelines and deadlines for providers to begin using the new automated attendance system.
+The updated guidance in this WD Letter extends the timelines and deadlines for providers to begin using the new automated attendance system by two weeks.

 PROCEDURES: